Global Battery World:

 What is the best lithium-Ion battery to power a car?
 Often, the best battery means the battery which has the highest energy-density.
-A high energy-density allows to drive an electric car (EV) far over multiple hundreds of kilometres and miles, respectively.
+A high energy-density allows to drive an electric car (EV) far over multiple hundreds of kilometers and miles, respectively.
 Using nickel- and cobalt-compounds allows to drive the battery cell voltage above 3.6 Volts.
 This gives a battery with a high energy-density.
 NCA (Lithium-Nickel-Cobalt-Aluminium-Oxide) and NMC (Lithium-Nickel-Mangan-Cobalt-Oxide) are two of the most prominent high-energy density battery chemistries.
 Both battery types use the essential commodity metals cobalt and nickel.
 NMC and NCA are used in most batteries for electric vehicles.

 Energy consumption during lithium-ion-batteries manufacturing

-Unfortunately, both of the popular high-energy density NMC and NCA batteries use toxic cobalt and nickel metals which are sourced by energy- and water-intense mining techniques - often in development countries.
+Unfortunately, both of the popular high-energy density NMC and NCA batteries use toxic cobalt and nickel metals which are sourced by energy- and water-intense mining techniques — often in development countries.
 Metal mining is responsible for ̴ 6% percent of the global greenhouse-gas (GHG) emissions and the water consumption is high.
-Often, the energy consumption during mining is not considered in the total grey energy/CO2 bills that are published.
+Often, the energy consumption during mining is not considered in the total gray energy/CO2 bills that are published.

 The climate change is expected to result more frequently droughts and flooding’s, altering the supply of water to mining sites and disrupting operations which may make mining even more problematic.

 High future battery demand — High future raw materials demand: Mining metals and the supply chain